zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Vera says, “You do?”
 Alvaro says, “Yes, I do.”
 Ve ra says, “And you’re sorry?”
 You feel bad about what happened and you wish that you had not done it.
 She says, “You really regret what you said?”
 “To regre t” is similar to “to be sorry,” it means to feel bad about something and wish that it had never happened, typically something that you did or didn’t do.
 If you have regrets, you have a feeling that you should have done something that yo u didn’t do.
 I think all of us have some regrets!

 Vera is asking if Alvaro regrets what he said.
 Alv aro says, “I’m sorry you heard my joke.”
 He’s not sorry for telling the joke; he’ s sorry that Vera heard him say it.
 Vera says, “That’s not a real (or true) apology.
-Y ou owe me a real apology.
+You owe me a real apology.
 What you said was cruel.”
 “Cruel” means mean, some thing that you say or do to hurt another person.
 Alvaro said, “I made a joke a bout you being over the hill.”
 The expression “to be over the hill” means that you  are old, that you are in the last half or last part of your life; you are no lon ger young, you are past the best years of your life.
 That happens sometime around t he age of – well, any age old than what I am right now!
 Now, Alvaro says, “You’r e clearly not over the hill (meaning it’s obvious that you are not old), so it was (obviously or) clearly a joke.
 Okay?”
 He’s explaining why what he said was meant to be a joke, because even though he said that his wife was getting old – that  she was over the hill, in fact – he didn’t really mean it because she is clearly not  over the hill.
 This is another

 good way of improving your marriage: tell your wife  that she’s over the hill.
 You don’t want to listen to my advice on marriage, trus t me!

 Vera says, “Do you really think I’m old?”
 Alvaro s ays, “No, I don’t.
 But you know what you’re doing to me right now?
 You’re taking y ears off my life!”
 The expression “to take years off your life” means to s horten your life.
 More generally, it means to do something that makes you annoyed, frustrated, perhaps frightened, something that may make you die sooner than you otherwise would have.
 Vera, by forcing Alvaro into an apology and by arguing with him is, according to Alvaro, taking years off his life.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]